skytap/well-architected-framework/index.md

 #  Skytap Well-Architected Framework

 As your cloud adoption journey progresses, a solid operating model can help ensure that wise decisions are made.
-You'll also want to consider organizational change.
-These guides help you align people and improve operations to develop your cloud operating model.

 The Skytap Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
 The framework consists of five pillars of architecture excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.
 Incorporating these pillars helps produce a high quality, stable, and efficient cloud architectures.

 | Guide | Description |